 The problem was the passage was uncredited, and this bothered me.
 In part, I wanted to give due credit, but mainly I just wanted to know.
 Was it a page from an existing book, or had it been written for the exhibition and mocked-up to look like a printed page?
 At the time, I emailed the Tate, but have never had a response.
 No better title suggested itself, so I decided to push ahead and use the quote anyway, and there it is now, at the top of this page.

 I don’t know why it hadn’t occurred to me at the time to simply paste the complete text into an internet search engine and see what turned up.
-A few weeks ago, I tried doing exactly this, first putting in the entire passage, with which the search engine understandably struggled, and then shorter and shorter segments.
+A few weeks ago, I tried doing exactly that, first putting in the entire passage, with which the search engine understandably struggled, and then shorter and shorter segments.
 At first, nothing much surfaced, but after some persistence, I found this passage from a novel by Céline, Journey to the End of Night: The quartermaster was the guardian of the regiment’s hatreds.
 He, until further notice, was master of the world.
 Anybody who talks about the future is a bastard, it’s the present that counts.
 Invoking posterity is like making speeches to worms.

 It was not the same passage I’d seen at the Tate, but the last two sentences were identical, which doesn’t happen by accident.
 If it had just been the phrase ‘speeches to worms’ I could imagine easily enough that the curator had gotten this stuck in his mind, that it might simply have been passed on to him idiomatically without his ever having known its origin.
 But to quote whole sentences verbatim was obviously deliberate, and surely implied knowledge of the original Céline novel.
 Was the exhibition text, then, some kind of literary mash-up?